Last year, while in Los Angeles, I drilled my head while hanging out on an outdoor patio.

-I really hit my head hard the other day and it wasn’t fun.
-I was visiting with a friend over coffee on an outdoor patio with glass paned double doors that led back to a main dining area.
+I was visiting with a friend over coffee on an outdoor area with glass paned double doors that led back to a main dining area.
 When I left to use the restroom, both doors were open, but in the time I was in the bathroom, someone closed half of the door.
 My friend and I, who got up to use the facility a few minutes prior to me, both jammed into the door on the way back out.
 The half door was invisible against the late afternoon sun.

 In any event, my friend and I watched and waited, but none of the concussion symptoms, such as vomiting, severe headache, and loss of memory occurred.
 I was fine, but my head hurt.
 The collision with the door echoed in my mind as I finished the meeting.